Episode 265

 Just to set the scene with pop culture landmarks, this was also the Super Bowl that featured Janet Jackson's infamous nipple slip.

-Many residents of Sarasota Springs, like the rest of the country, were tuning in for the game, having parties, eating buffalo chicken wings, and drinking beer.
+Many residents of Sarasota Springs, like the rest of the country, were tuning in for the game, having parties, eating buffalo chicken wings, and drinking beer, but light, of course.

 As the tranquil hush of the Sunday evening sunset enveloped the surroundings, the unexpected cries of a terrified mother, desperately searching for her child, shattered the serene silence.

-Eleven-year-old Carly Brucia, a sixth grader at Macintosh Middle School, was staying at her friend Danielle's house off of B-Ridge Road, just a little over a mile from where Carly and her family lived.
+11-year-old Carly Brucia, a sixth grader at Macintosh Middle School, was staying at her her friend Danielle's house off of B-Ridge Road, just a little over a mile from where Carly and her family lived.

-Carly abruptly decided she wanted to go back home and watch the Super Bowl with her family, So she called her stepdad, Steve Kansler, and told him she wanted to come back, which, during the game, isn't annoying at all.
+Carly abruptly decided she wanted to go back home and watch the Super Bowl with her family, so she called her stepdad, Steve Canzler, and told him she wanted to come back, which, during the game, isn't annoying at all.

 Emotions feel twice as intense.